-The Senior Resource Center is limiting entrance to its buildings in Stephenson and Jo Daviess counties to employees only until further notice because of the risk of COVID-19 and community spreading of the virus.
+The Senior Resource Center is limiting entrance to its buildings in Stephenson and Jo Daviess counties to foot traffic until further notice because of the risk of COVID-19 and community spreading of the virus.
 If you need assistance, please call (815) 235-9777 to schedule an appointment.

 Pretzel City Area Transit is operating but only providing essential transportation such as trips to work, day care, medical appointments or to pick up a prescription or groceries.
 Cloth face coverings are required of all riders.